nvaccess/nvda/devDocs/technicalDesignOverview.md

 For example, the review, report current focus and date/time scripts are all located in global commands.

 ### Plugins
-NvDA allows third-parties to extend NvDA's functionality through plugins and add-ons.
+NVDA allows third-parties to extend NVDA's functionality through plugins and add-ons.
 These may define custom NVDA objects for specific applications, add global features and add support for new braille displays and speech synthesizers.
 There are three plugin types: appModules, globalPlugins and drivers, with drivers further divided between speech synthesizer and braille display support.